PagerDuty/python-pagerduty/README.rst

 ================================================================
-Python-Pagerduty: a basic API Client for PagerDuty's public APIs
+python-pagerduty: a basic API Client for PagerDuty's public APIs
 ================================================================
 A module that supplies lightweight Python clients for the PagerDuty REST API v2 and Events API v2.